redis/redis-om-node/README.md

 ## 📄 Using RedisJSON

 By default, Redis OM stores your entities in Hashes.
-But if your using [RedisJSON][redis-json-url], you can instead choose to store your entities as JSON.
-It works exactly the same as using Hashes, but when you defined you schema, just pass in an option telling it to use JSON:
+But if you're using [RedisJSON][redis-json-url], you can instead choose to store your entities as JSON.
+It works exactly the same as using Hashes, but when you define your schema, just pass in an option telling it to use JSON:

 ```javascript
 let schema = new Schema(Album, {